Artwork for podcast Top Traders Unplugged

 Alan:

-But by and large when equities trending higher, you wouldn't have said it was the best environment for that type of strategy, which often managers in the short term space are more volatility expansion type strategies.
+Yeah, for sure.
+I mean, obviously they've been in the midst of a drawdown but, by and large, when equities trending higher, you wouldn't have said it was the best environment for that type of strategy, which often managers in the short-term space are more volatility expansion type strategies.

-Now that said, the short term traders index has been challenged for a while but a number of the names in that space have done well in the last 12 months or so.
-So it's not all doom and gloom in the short term space.
+Now that said, the Short-Term Traders index has been challenged for a while but a number of the names in that space have done well in the last 12 months or so.
+So, it's not all doom and gloom in the short-term space.

-We spoke to Nigol at that stage and the pod shops was a theme and he was talking about how they attract kind of capital into those high sharp strategies which tend to reinforce them.
+I guess the other point is there is a lot more differentiation, idiosyncratic models, different approaches that managers pursue.
+Definitely, we spoke to Nigol at that stage, and the pod shops was a theme, and he was talking about how they attract kind of capital into those high Sharpe strategies which tend to reinforce them.
 And that can keep going for a while but at some stage it may blow up.
 Obviously that remains a possibility, I guess.

 Niels:

-Now the final thing I wanted to mention under what came on my radar, it is a little bit in gist and in fun in a sense and well meaning but we have this ongoing debate between, you know, some of us including myself and, and the quote unquote classic trend followers in terms of how you should size your positions, for example.
+Now, the final thing I wanted to mention under what came on my radar, it is a little bit in jest and in fun, in a sense, and well-meaning but we have this ongoing debate between some of us including myself and the “classic trend followers” in terms of how you should size your positions, for example.
+That's been an ongoing debate.

-That's been an ongoing debate and so I couldn't help smiling a little bit in a friendly way when our very good friend Jerry Parker on another podcast mentioned that actually given some of the moves you've seen in the markets and I think he used bitcoin as a, as an example whereby bitcoin had sold off a lot and if it, and if it continued to sell, you know, to, to go further down actually classic trend following with fixed size positions based on the volatility at the entry point wouldn't necessarily do great because the volume is simply too high for them to get a meaningful position on.
+And so I couldn't help smiling a little bit, in a friendly way, when our very good friend, Jerry Parker, on another podcast, mentioned that, actually, given some of the moves you've seen in the markets (and I think he used bitcoin as an example) whereby bitcoin had sold off a lot.
+And if it continued to go further down, actually, classic trend following, with fixed size positions based on the volatility at the entry point, wouldn't necessarily do great because the vol is simply too high for them to get a meaningful position on.

-And he, I think he said, I'm pretty sure he said that in that case it might, you might be better off being a dynamic position size firm because here if volume comes down, you can actually increase your position along the way and you can make perhaps more meaningful.
-I guess the reason I mention it is just to show or goes to show that yes, we have different ways of doing these things.
+And I think he said, I'm pretty sure he said that, in that case, you might be better off being a dynamic position size firm because here, if vol comes down, you can actually increase your position along the way and you can make it, perhaps, more meaningful.
+I guess the reason I mention it is it goes to show that, yes, we have different ways of doing these things.
+In the long run, it still seems to me, based on the data that I see, it still seems to me that in the long run maybe it doesn't make a huge difference, but certainly it just means that these strategies will perform differently from time to time.

-If people are watching this on a social media clip, they will notice a stat, you know, a new, how should
+But, I do appreciate that Jerry was wearing his latest Top Traders Unplugged merch on the podcast, just like you and I are doing today.
+If people are watching this on a social media clip, they will notice a new, how should say…?

 Alan:

-I say, do you plan to go mainstream with selling the merch?
+Do you plan to go mainstream with selling the merch?

 Niels:

-Now before we go to the trend following update, maybe we can tackle a question that you actually received in on LinkedIn from Devon Devin.
+Now before we go to the trend following update, maybe we can tackle a question that you actually received on LinkedIn from Devon.
 The topic is really kind of navigating uncertain times.
+And what Devin writes is, “Could you share some historical data and insights on how allocators can use this strategy (meaning trend following, I imagine) to navigate these uncertain times’?

-And also how does this ability to trade non correlated assets create the necessary divergence to offset the drawdown seen in a typical portfolio during prolonged conflict?
-So as an allocator, I would love to hear your thoughts.
+And then he has some general observations.
+He says, ‘I'm specifically interested in the strategy's function as a crisis alpha by engaging in markets where the 60/40 has no footprint.
+And also, how does this ability to trade non-correlated assets create the necessary divergence to offset the drawdown seen in a typical portfolio during prolonged conflict?”
+So, as an allocator, I would love to hear your thoughts.

 Alan:

-So they can either be longer in bonds and longer in equities, or less long in bonds and equities, or have a different position in bonds and equities, or be much more dynamic in bonds and equities relative to a static position.
+Because it comes from a couple of different ways.
+So, it comes, one, from what I would call dynamic positioning.
+You know, trend followers do trade bonds and equities, but they don't have a static 60/40 position in bonds and equities.
+So, they can either be longer in bonds and longer in equities, or less long in bonds and equities, or have a different position in bonds and equities, or be much more dynamic in bonds and equities relative to a static position.

-ere are other periods such as:
+re are other periods, such as:

 run up in crude oil prices in: